cfwheels/cfwheels-example-app/CONTRIBUTING.md

 ### Developing with Docker

-To easily develop and test CFWheels locally on multiple CFML engines using Docker, check out the [Docker Instructions](https://github.com/cfwheels/cfwheels/blob/main/src/docker/README.md)
+To easily develop and test Wheels locally on multiple CFML engines using Docker, check out the [Docker Instructions](https://github.com/wheels-dev/wheels/blob/main/src/docker/README.md)

 ## Getting Help

-Join us in the [CFWheels Community](https://github.com/cfwheels/cfwheels/discussions) and post your question there in the correct category with a descriptive tag.
+Join us in the [Wheels Community](https://github.com/wheels-dev/wheels/discussions) and post your question there in the correct category with a descriptive tag.